hmoeneclaey/operads/README.md

 About operads:

 - `FiniteSet.agda` : defines finite sets.
-- `MorphismFiniteSet.agda` : defines morphisms of finite sets necessary for the definition of operad.
+- `MorphismFiniteSet.agda` : defines the morphisms of finite sets necessary for the definition of operad.
 - `FiniteSet2.agda` : more on finite sets, necessary for `LoopSpace.agda`.
 - `Operad.agda` : defines operads.
 - `LimitOperad.agda` : postulates pullback of operads, can be proven easily but long to typecheck.